ScaledMarkets/dabl/langref/task_decl.md

 In this example,

-* A task named "compileit" is defined.
+* A task named `compileit` is defined.
-* An input set called "A" is defined.
+* An input set called `A` is defined.
-* Another input set called "XYZ" is defined.
+* Another input set called `XYZ` is defined.
 * An output set (with no name) is defined.
-* The task will be invoked whenever at least one file of input set A has a more recent timestamp than all of the files that are specified by the output set.
+* The task will be invoked whenever at least one file of input set `A` has a more recent timestamp than all of the files that are specified by the output set.
-* When the task is invoked, the bash command will be performed, after the value of $thisdir has been substituted. ($thisdir evaluates to the directory in which the DABL script exists.)
+* When the task is invoked, the `bash` command will be performed, after the value of `$thisdir` has been substituted. (`$thisdir` evaluates to the directory in which the DABL script exists.)

-## Inputs and Outputs

-The inputs are the files that are read by the task, and the outputs are the files that are created or updated by the task.
-The input and output constructs specify intention and are not verified by the language, but a tool could attempt to verify them.
-Inputs and outputs can be given names, but this is not required.

-## Procedural Statements

-The procedural statements that are declared for a task constitute the logical process that is defined by the task.
-The procedural statements are executed in the order in which they appear.

 ## Name Scope and Name Overloading